vmkcom/dropbox-js/README.md

 [the GitHub issue list](https://github.com/dropbox/dropbox-js/issues) for a full list of outstanding problems.

-### node.js

-Reading and writing binary files is currently broken.
-[This issue](https://github.com/dropbox/dropbox-js/issues/28) will be fixed in a future release.

 ### Internet Explorer 9

 The library only works when used from `https://` pages, due to